ShayMu/interview-movement/server/readme.md

 In order to minimize testing overhead and external tools the data is stored in the cache.

-In order to acheive that a simple base model was created to support the basic DB CRUD operations.
-On top of that a model for the users table was created to handle all the users specific operations.
+A simple base model was created to support the basic DB CRUD operations.

-The users model was built with mongodb in mind as the DB so the base model can be easily replaced if needed.
+The users model was built with mongodb in mind as the DB; the base model can be easily replaced if needed.

 ### API (port: 8081)

 The API is RESTful.
 Taking into consideration the method of the request when selecting the relevant endpoint.

-The response will always be JSON having "ok" field to state whether the request has been finished successfuly.
+The response is JSON with "ok" field to state whether the request has been finished successfuly.
 ```
 {
   ok: 1